ksuthalia/ko-taemin/_docs/Data_Science/Supervised Learning/logistic_regression.md

 The classification problem is just like the regression problem, except that the values we now want to predict take on only small number of discrete values.

-The binart classification problem in which y can take on only two values: 0 and 1
+The binary classification problem in which y can take on only two values: 0 and 1

 ### - Hypothesis Representation